CS5500-24Fall-Group5/calc-sheet-analysis/submissions/CALC-SHEET.md

 ## `SpreadSheetClient` Class Analysis

-The `SpreadSheetClient` class is responsible for facilitating communication between the frontend (React components) and the backend server.
-It handles all the CRUD operations for the spreadsheet data, manages the document state, and updates the UI based on interactions with the backend.
+* The `SpreadSheetClient` class primarily implements the **`Facade pattern`**, providing a simplified interface for handling complex interactions between the frontend and backend.
+It abstracts away the details of network requests and document management, allowing React components to interact with the backend through easy-to-use methods.

+* It also incorporates elements of the **`Proxy pattern`**, acting as an intermediary that manages communication with the server and document updates.
+While not explicitly a **`singleton`**, it shares some characteristics by centralizing the management of user and document state through a **single instance**.

 ## Backend Analysis